Sampy13/helloo-world/README.md

 # helloo-world

-First Github repository with simple Hello World code
+First try at a Github repository.